mskilab-org/fragCounter/README.md

         -c COV, --cov=COV
                 Path to existing coverage rds or bedgraph

-        -r GCMAPDIR, --reference=REFERENCEFASTA
+        -r FASTA, --reference=FASTA

-                Path to reference FASTA - required only if cram file is provided.
+                Path to reference .fasta file - required only if cram file is provided.

         -m MIDPOINT, --midpoint=MIDPOINT
                 If TRUE only count midpoint if FALSE then count bin footprint of every fragment interval